learn-co-curriculum/sql-writing-database-commands-to-a-file/README.md

 `sqlite3 pets_database.db < 01_create_cats_table.sql`

-*Note:** If running the above command give you an error that the Cats table already exists, that means you created a table with that name in a previous exercise.
+*Note:** If running the above command gives you an error that the Cats table already exists, that means you created a table with that name in a previous exercise.
 You can remove your old table with:

 ```sql
 sqlite3> DROP TABLE cats;